 Advocating for healthier housing and transit strategies to promote health equity for people of color, low income folks, LGBTQ+ community members, and those living with a disability so that everyone can live a healthy and fulfilling life.

-Reproductive and Sexual Health Equity - on hold due to Covid19
+Reproductive and Sexual Health Equity - on hold (Covid19)

 Seeks to reduce and eliminate barriers to achieving optimal sexual health for everyone in our community by advancing cultural competency in healthcare and education related to reproductive and sexual health and by increasing advocacy for evidence-based, comprehensive sexuality education that is medically accurate and culturally appropriate.

 Our newest workgroup focused on reducing health disparities impacting the lesbian, gay, bisexual, trans, and queer+ (LGBTQ+) communities in Jackson and Josephine Counties.
-This work group planned and implemented the Southern Oregon 2019 LGBTQ+ Health and Wellness Summit and is now hosting a 2020 Lecture Series, learn more here.
+This work group planned and implemented the Southern Oregon 2019 LGBTQ+ Health and Wellness Summit and is now hosting a 2020 Lecture Series.

-Uses as equity analysis to guide the policy, systems, and environmental change work of the coalition and makes recommendations to the steering committee.
+Uses an equity analysis to guide the policy, systems, and environmental change work of the coalition and makes recommendations to the steering committee.